noir-lang/noir/CONTRIBUTING.md

 ## Asking Questions

-The best place to ask general questions about noir is in the #noir channel on the [Aztec discord](https://discord.gg/aztec).
+The best place to ask general questions about Noir is in the #noir channel on the [Aztec discord](https://discord.gg/aztec).

 It might also be helpful to review existing and previous Github issues to see if your question has been answered already.